Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/addresses.md

 Addresses on the network can either be a wallet or a contract.
 Addresses come in two format Bech32 or Base16.
 Bech32's start with the prefix ```zil1...``` whereas Base16's are prefixed with ```0x...```.

-Converting a Bech32 into a Base16 and vice versa can be achieved manually though our (Neo-savant IDE)[https://ide.zilliqa.com/]`(Tools>AddressConverter)` or programatically using programs like [Zilliqa-JS](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).
+Converting a Bech32 into a Base16 and vice versa can be achieved manually though our [Neo-savant IDE](https://ide.zilliqa.com/)`(Tools>AddressConverter)` or programatically using programs like [Zilliqa-JS](https://github.com/Zilliqa/Zilliqa-JavaScript-Library).
 When we refer to a ByStr20 address in Scilla, we refer to the Base16 address.

 ```text
 Bech32 = zil1zyg3zyg3zyg3zyg3zyg3zyg3zyg3zyg3h6785s